Etievant/RiskCompensationNonTargetedHPV/README.md

 * Open and run the script(s).

 * The results of the simulations are saved in figures and tables.
 For example, when running script `Simul_Observational.R`, file `Comparison_Observational-beta1-0.73.pdf` will give Figure 4 in Section 4 in the Main Document.
+Table 1 in Section 4 in the Main Document can be directly obtained via the LaTeX table printed in the Console.

 ### Functions provided in `EstimationFunctions.R`